 – Taiwan has been intervening in the market to prevent further appreciation.

-The Treasury Report is not only useful to learn to trade, it also presents data on reserves and the current accounts of select economies.
-China remains the top holder of foreign currencies with nearly $4 trillion and, as of July 2014, was on pace to account for two-thirds of net global reserve accumulation during 2014 (find out how).
+The Treasury Report also presents data on reserves and the current accounts of select economies.
+China remains the top holder of foreign currencies with nearly $4 trillion and, as of July 2014, was on pace to account for two-thirds of net global reserve accumulation during 2014.

 Table 1: Foreign Exchange Reserves, by Major Holders